Short Description

 Trend description for G6d

-C-PANS results cannot yet show yearly trends.
-However, data show that children on average scored 44 out of 100 (43 in 2021 and 45 in 2022) on an index of reporting no pro-environmental behaviours (0) to high engagement with pro-environmental behaviours (100).
+C-PaNS data show that children on average scored around 42 out of 100 (43 in 2021, 45 in 2022, 41 in 2023 and 39 in 2024) on an index of reporting no pro-environmental behaviours (0) to high engagement with pro-environmental behaviours (100).
+On average, this roughly equates to every child carrying out any 4 of the 9 pro-environmental behaviours included within this measure.

 Assessment of change